Master System: Decline

-In Europe, where the Master System was the best-selling console up until 1990, the NES caught up with and narrowly overtook the Master System in Western Europe during the early 1990s, though the Master System maintained its lead in several markets such as the United Kingdom, Belgium and Spain.
+In Europe, where the Master System was the best-selling console up until 1990, the NES caught up with and narrowly overtook the Master System in Western Europe during the early 1990s; however, the Master System maintained its lead in several markets such as the UK, Belgium, and Spain.
 In 1993, the Master System's estimated active installed user base in Europe was 6.25 million units, larger than that of the Mega Drive's 5.73 million that year but less than the NES's 7.26 million.
 Combined with the Mega Drive, Sega represented the majority of the European console market that year.
 The Master System II was also successful and helped Sega to sustain their significant market share.
-Releases continued into the 1990s in Europe, including Mercs (1991), Sonic the Hedgehog 2 (1992) and Streets of Rage 2 (1993).
+Releases in Europe continued into the 1990s, including Mercs, Sonic the Hedgehog 2 (both 1992), and Streets of Rage 2 (1994).

-The Master System has had continued success in Brazil, where dedicated "plug and play" consoles emulating the original hardware continue to be sold by Tectoy.
-These systems include the Master System Compact and the Master System 3, and Tectoy has also received requests to remake the original Master System.
-In 2015, it was reported that Master System plug and play systems sell around 150,000 units per year in Brazil, a level that holds its own against modern systems such as the PlayStation 4.
-By 2016, Tectoy had sold 8 million units of Master System branded systems in Brazil.
+The Master System has had continued success in Brazil, where dedicated "plug and play" consoles emulating the original hardware continue to be sold by Tectoy, including portable versions.
+These systems include the Master System Compact and the Master System III, and Tectoy has also received requests to remake the original Master System.
+In 2012, UOL reported that Tectoy re-releases of the Master System and Mega Drive combined sold around 150,000 units per year in Brazil.
+By 2016, Tectoy said they had sold 8 million units of Master System branded systems in Brazil.